Travel.State.Gov >

 Reconsider travel to Jamaica due to crime.
-U.S. government personnel are prohibited from traveling to many areas due to increased risk.
-Please read the entire Travel Advisory.
+Exercise increased caution regarding medical services.
+Some areas have increased risk.
+Read the entire Travel Advisory.

-We strongly encourage you to obtain traveler’s insurance, including medical evacuation insurance, before traveling to Jamaica.
+We strongly encourage you to obtain traveler’s insurance, including medical evacuation insurance, before traveling.
 The Department of State does not pay medical bills.

-Be aware that U.S. Medicare/Medicaid does not apply overseas.
+U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.
-U.S. citizens with medical emergencies can face bills in the tens of thousands of dollars, with air ambulance service to the United States in the range of $30,000-50,000.
+Air ambulance service to the United States can range from $30,000-50,000.
 Read the country information page for additional information on travel to Jamaica.

 If you decide to travel to Jamaica: